Speakers

 Dolores Albarracin Headshot

-Dolores Albarracin, PhD, Amy Gutmann Penn Integrates Knowledge University Professor
+Dolores Albarracin, PhD, Amy Gutmann Penn Integrates Knowledge University Professor; Director, Social Action Lab, University of Pennsylvania

 Dolores Albarracín is a social psychologist who studies social cognition, communication, and behavioral change.
 She is a Penn Integrates Knowledge Professor at the University of Pennsylvania and a fellow of the American Academy of Arts and Sciences, the American Academy of Political and Social Science, and the Association for the Advancement of Sciences.
 She is also a fellow of the Society for Social and Personality Psychology, the American Psychological Association (Divisions 8, 9, and 38), the Association for Psychological Science, and the Society for Experimental Social Psychology.
 Her research (~ 200 publications) has been recognized with an award for Outstanding Mid-Career Contributions to the Psychology of Attitudes and Social Influence from the Society of Social and Personality Psychology in 2018 and the Diener Award to Outstanding Mid-Career Contributions to Social Psychology from the same society in 2020.
 She has published six books, including three volumes of the Handbook of Attitudes and two authored monographs: Action and Inaction in a Social World: Predicting and Changing Attitudes and Behaviors (2021) and Creating Conspiracy Beliefs: How Our Thoughts are Shaped (D. Albarracin, J. Albarracin, M-P.S.
 Chan, & K.H.
 Jamieson, 2022), both published by Cambridge University Press.
 She received the 2019 Avant-Garde Award from the National Institutes of Health and $43 million of federal funding for her research on health behavioral change.
 She was the editor of Psychological Bulletin (2014-2020) and is currently the editor of the Journal of Personality and Social Psychology: Attitudes and Social Cognition (2023-2029).
 She was President of the Society for Personality and Social Psychology in 2023, serving the society between 2022 and 2024.

-Al'ai Alveraz, MD, Clinical Associate Professor and Director of Well-Being, Emergency Medicine, Stanford
+Al'ai Alvarez, MD, Clinical Associate Professor & Director of Well-Being, Emergency Medicine, Stanford

 Al’ai Alvarez, MD (@alvarezzzy) is a national leader and educator on Wellness and Diversity, Equity, and Inclusion.
 He is a clinical associate professor of Emergency Medicine (EM) and the Director of Well-Being at Stanford Emergency Medicine.
 He co-leads the Human Potential Team.
 His work focuses on humanizing physician roles as individuals and teams by harnessing our individual human potential in the context of high-performance teams.